kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 ---
-title: How to Make a HTTP Request in Kestra
+title: How to Make HTTP Requests in Kestra
 icon: /docs/icons/tutorial.svg
 ---

-How to make a HTTP Request inside of your flow.
+How to make HTTP Requests inside of your flow.

 You can make HTTP Requests directly inside of a flow as well as get outputs from the responses.

-In this guide, we'll walk you through what HTTP Requests are and how you can make the 4 most common ones inside of Kestra.
+In this guide, we'll walk you through what HTTP Requests are and how you can use the most common request methods inside of Kestra.

 ## What is a HTTP Request?